-Protect yourself from the sun while you are taking azathioprine.
+Protect yourself from the sun while you are taking azathioprine (wear a sun hat, cover exposed skin and wear a high factor sunscreen [SPF30 or higher protection]).

 Avoid contact with anyone suffering from chickenpox or shingles.
 Tell your doctor if you come into contact with anyone who is suffering from chickenpox or shingles.